TarsCloud/TarsDocs_en/question/Install_faq-en.md

 ## 2. Tars consists of RPC framework, basic services, web management system, etc.

-The RPC framework supports C++ and Java.
-Each language has its related baselib, idl generate-code tools, and implementation of client's and server's code.
+The RPC framework supports C++ , Java, Go, Php, Nodejs.
+Each language has its related baselib, idl generate-code tools, and implementation of client's and server's code, all can run on linux/mac/windows.

-The C++ stuff only supports run on linux, the Java's supports run on linux & windows.

-The basic framework is developed by C++, on linux.

 ## 3. The software and tools that Tars depends must be prepared before deploy Tars, see [Install.md](https://github.com/TarsCloud/TarsDocs_en/blob/master/installation/source.md).